buttonsrtoys/mvvm_plus/README.md

 `listenTo` performs a one-time add of the `buildView` method as a listener that is called every time the `notifyListeners` method of MyOtherWidgetViewModel is called.
-If you want to do more than just queue a build, you can give `listenTo` a listener function:
+If you want to do more than just queue a build, you can give `listenTo` a custom listener function:

 ```dart
 final someText = listenTo<MyWidgetViewModel>(listener: myListener).someText;